KuroiRaku/ProjectGameOff2024/README.md

 ## Features
 * Ability to alternate between first-person mode and top-down mode
 * Ability to customize spells and use different spell combinations to fight enemies and counter enemy attacks
-* Different Attributes (Elements/Speed/Size/Shape) contributes to different final speed, HP, attack power
+* Different spell attributes (Elements/Speed/Size/Shape) contributes to different final speed, HP, attack power
 * Ability to adjust spell attributes solely to heal yourself
 * Ally AI can assist in combat using spells to counter the spells casted by enemies
 * AI enemies will detect player from a distance and will cast long-range spells